A.P.E.X.

 A.P.E.X is a 1994 science fiction action film directed by Phillip J. Roth and starring Richard Keats, Mitchell Cox, Lisa Ann Russell, and Marcus Aurelius.
 The plot concerns a group of scientists who explore the past using robotic probes known as the A.P.E.X or "Advanced Prototype Exploration units".

 Plot

 In 2073, Nicholas Sinclair is a scientist on a time travel project.
-An accident introduces in 1973 a deadly virus that activates the project's automatic countermeasures.
+An accident introduces a deadly virus to 1973, which activates the project's automatic countermeasures.
 Attack robots are sent to the past in an effort to eliminate the virus carriers.
-They fail.
-Sinclair returns to 2073 to find the Earth in ruins, ravaged by both the virus and the robots still in countermeasure action.
-Sinclair returns to the project lab that is now in ruins in order to prevent the original cause of the accident.
+They fail, and Sinclair returns to 2073 to find the Earth in ruins, ravaged by both the virus and a constant stream of attack robots.
+Sinclair returns to the project lab that is now in ruins and uses the time travel equipment there to prevent the original cause of the accident.